KeystrokeCascade/key-timings/README.md

 # Key Timings

-A simple website with some javascript that tells you the milisecond delay between letters as you type something.
+A simple website with javascript to tell you the millisecond delay between letters as you type something.